thomas-louvigne/LoveItAgain/README.md

   - Remove Badges (CircleCi / Sonar / Stargazer)
   - Remove Sponsor
   - Add this section to evalute the change
-- Update documentation / exempleSite
+- Updated documentation / exempleSite
+- ⚠ Chiness documentation is outdated

 ## TODO List :
 - Check all the documentation